ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 associating the data stream with a WebTransport session.

-WebTransport endpoints MUST forward the error code for a stream associated with a known session to the application that owns that session; similarly, intermediaries MUST reset such streams with a corresponding error code when receiving a reset from their peer.
+WebTransport endpoints MUST forward the error code for a stream associated with a known session to the application that owns that session.
+Upon receiving a RESET_STREAM or STOP_SENDING frame on a WebTransport stream, an intermediary MUST send the same frame type, with the corresponding error code, to the next hop on that stream.
 If a RESET_STREAM or STOP_SENDING frame is received with an error code outside the range reserved for WT_APPLICATION_ERROR, the stream is still considered reset, but the error code is not mapped to a WebTransport application error code.
 The WebTransport implementation SHOULD